 Okay.

-Uh uh w what you said is i is not entirely true.
+What you said is not entirely true.

-Uh, the Republicans and in and you can see there was a great distinction between the blue states and the red states.
+The Republicans, and you can see there was a great distinction between the blue states and the red states.

 That's not true.